Gowtham135/diehard-test-suite-python-with-GUI/README.md

 # Diehard-test-suite-python-with-GUI

 Diehard is a combination of statistical test suites for quality analyses of any random number generator.
 The diehard library can be used in the command line to test our data.
-To ease the implementation we have developed a GUI (Graphical User Interface) for Diehard using Tkinter in python 3.
+To ease the implementation we have developed a ```GUI (Graphical User Interface) for Diehard using Tkinter in python 3```.
 List of the tests that can be performed using Diehard are listed below
 ```bash
 test no(d)     Test Name
 0		       diehard_birthdays